 It’s important to create a remote service team that works separately from the field service team to obtain super-efficiency.
 Trying to merge the teams leads to confusion for all involved while having two dedicated teams makes it easy to build, operate, motivate, and teach the usage of remote tools, with many more benefits.

-Case management of customer issues should be streamlined when handed from one team to another with all information required accessible by necessary teams.
+Customer cases should be streamlined when handed from one team to another with all information required accessible by necessary teams.
 In the event one case is handed from the remote desk to the field team, all-relevant information such as notes made by colleagues should also be forwarded to ensure a high level of service and efficiency is delivered.

-The best remote support tool.
+The best remote support tool

 Remote service teams require the best remote support tool for the best quality service to be delivered to colleagues and most importantly customers.
 The right tool for remote support can make or break remote service teams so selecting the best one is important.
 Don’t forget to book a quick and easy Remote Demo Session with AIRe Link to figure out what tools you require!

 It’s no secret that for many companies implementing remote service efficiently within their business is a struggle since many factors can go wrong with a lack of expertise.
 Only recently, with the introduction of remote visual support products such as AIRe Link, remote services can be implemented with ease into any business allowing for teams to reduce operating costs and resolve a significant portion of their issues quicker remotely.
+Discover more opportunities AIRe Link provides field service teams.